Automating Multiple Environments with Terraform

 , and follow the same process to add the PR-Branch-Infrastructure

 role.
-Once done, you can close this window and go back to the CodeCatalyst one.Lastly, we need to create the workflows that will run
+Once done, you can close this window and go back to the CodeCatalyst one.terraform plan

 for all pull requests (PRs), and then terraform apply